splunk/public-o11y-docs/rum/rum-rules.rst

 ===================================
 Host and path rules are combined to create the URL Name in the UI.
 Spans are retained for 8 days in Splunk RUM.
 For more, see :ref:`data-o11y`.
 Changes to any rules apply only to incoming data.

 ..
 Note:: You need to create a domain rule first, then you can add a path rule.
-If you edit, deactive, or delete a rule your changes apply only to future data and not data that was realdy ingested by Splunk RUM.
+If you edit, deactivate, or delete a rule your changes apply only to future data and not data that was already ingested by Splunk RUM.

 Create a new rule